asgardphp/docs/http-controllers.md

 ##Routing

 ###Creating routes
-You can use the resolver to route requests to spefific actions.
+You can use the resolver to route requests to specific actions.
 In Asgard, the resolver object is available through the services container:

-	$resolver = $app['resolver'];
+	$resolver = $container['resolver'];

 To create a new route, open app app/start.php and add for example: